lethain/staff-eng/src/markdown/stories/aaron-suggs.md

 My schedule is unusual in that I stop work around 4pm most days, then work later in the evenings, ~8-10pm.
 This gives me several high-quality hours with my family each day.
 I have difficulty concentrating in the afternoon, and can more easily concentrate at night.
 And I enjoy getting something done right before bedtime.
 So this schedule has improved both my work/life balance and improved productivity.
 I changed my schedule out of childcare necessities with during the coronavirus pandemic; but I think I'll keep it long-term.
 I encourage everyone to reflect on what habits and schedules are helpful for your work.
 An open discussion with your manager and some flexibility can go a long way.

-The unplanned work is mostly answering Slack messages, advising on urgent issues, or sometimes responding to production incidents.
-I try to approach this word with a helpful attitude, and also with an eye towards cross-training and discoverable documentation to minimize future unplanned work.
+The unplanned work is mostly answering Slack messages, advising on urgent issues, or sometimes responding to a production incident.
+I try to approach this work with a helpful attitude, and also with an eye towards cross-training and writing discoverable documentation to minimize future unplanned work.

 **_Where do you feel most impactful as a Staff-plus Engineer?
 A specific story would be grand._**